We are Scotland’s centre of expertise on climate change and have been funded by the Scottish Government since 1 April 2011.

-We provide independent advice, research and analysis to support the Scottish Government as it develops and implements policies on adapting to the changing climate and transitioning to net zero.
+We commission research and analysis to support the Scottish Government as it develops policies on adapting to the changing climate and transitioning to net zero.
 We respond to their questions and requests for evidence, and identify upcoming evidence needs.

-Our members have wide-ranging expertise on how we can reduce the greenhouse gas emissions that cause climate change, how different sectors can adapt to Scotland's changing climate, and how to create climate change policies that are fair and make the most of Scotland's assets.
+Researchers we work with have wide-ranging expertise on how we can reduce the greenhouse gas emissions that cause climate change, how different sectors can adapt to Scotland's changing climate and how to create climate change policies that are fair and make the most of Scotland's assets.

-ClimateXChange liaises closely with other Scottish Government funded initiatives, like Adaptation Scotland, to minimize gaps or overlaps between our services.
-We also work closely with the UK Committee on Climate Change, UK Climate Impacts Partnership (UKCIP), Living With Environmental Change (LWEC), the UK Energy Research Centre (UKERC) and the Met Office.
+ClimateXChange liaises closely with other initiatives funded by Scottish Government, such as Adaptation Scotland, to minimise gaps or overlaps between our services.
+We also work closely with the UK Committee on Climate Change, UK Climate Impacts Partnership, the UK Energy Research Centre and the Met Office.
 This ensures that we share the latest and best data and research insights.